SalesforceCommerceCloud/pwa-kit/packages/template-retail-react-app/README.md

 ### Dedicated Configuration Files

 At project generation a single `default` configuration is created.
 For most cases a single configuration file will get the job done.
-But there are times where you want to have a different configuration for a different environment.
+But there are times when you want to have a different configuration for a different environment.
 These environments for example could be, a developers local machine, a remote `production` environment, or a remote `staging` environment.
 In all these cases you want to use a different configuration for each.

 When multiple configurations are present, which configuration file to used is resolved in the following way: